octopus-sensing/octopus-sensing/docs/tutorial.rst

 --------------------------------------
 Octopus Sensing provides some utilities using `GTK <https://athenajc.gitbooks.io/python-gtk-3-api/content/>`_ for designing a questionnaire, displaying images, and some widgets like creating a timer.
-We used all of these utilities in the **octopus-sensing/examples/full_scenario** example.
+We used all of these utilities in the `full_scenario example <https://github.com/octopus-sensing/octopus-sensing/blob/master/examples/full_scenario>`_.
 Look at this example to find a simple scenario by displaying a fixation cross image, displaying a video clip and data recording, and then creating and showing a questionnaire after each stimulus.
-Also, go to the API section and look at the questionnaire and windows documentation to know more about utilities.
+Also, go to the API section and look at the :ref:`questionnaire` and :ref:`windows` documentation to know more about utilities.

 6- Monitoring
 --------------
 See :ref:`octopus_sensing_monitoring` to know more about monitoring and how to use it.
-See the example in **octopus-sensing/examples/full_scenario** as an example to know more about how to monitor data.
+See the example in `full_scenario example <https://github.com/octopus-sensing/octopus-sensing/blob/master/examples/full_scenario>`_ as an example to know more about how to monitor data.

 7- Reading recorded data in real-time
 ---------------------------------------